Published 31 Jan 2023

 The DMAIC methodology is an in-depth process that Defines a problem, Measure its performance, Analyze the root cause of existing defects, Improves the identified process, and Controls the future performance.
 DMAIC is the most widely used methodology in Six Sigma which helps to improve, optimize and stabilize business processes and designs.

 A lean approach is an effective way to reduce waste which includes defects, overproduction, low-quality products, and unproductive processes.
 It promotes work standardization and streamlines production processes.
-There are effective tools such as 5s, kaizen, and FMEA that can be used to eliminate defects.
+There are effective tools such as 5S, kaizen, Quality Function Deployment (QFD), and FMEA that can be used to eliminate defects.

 Preparing for Six Sigma certification is not easy.
 It involves a lot of documentation, analysis, and recordkeeping which is burdensome for six sigma practitioners.
 Using a pen and paper to collect data and reinput everything on a computer is a repetitive process and time-consuming.
-A mobile inspection app like iAuditor by SafetyCulture can help you track process improvement and identify waste and defects easily.
-With iAuditor you can:
+A mobile inspection app like SafetyCulture (formerly iAuditor) can help you track process improvement and identify waste and defects easily.
+With SafetyCulture you can: